exoscale/coax/README.md

 orders of magnitude faster once cache (depends on what the coercion does of course).
 It is `on` by default.
 The cache is under `exoscale.coax/coercer-cache`, it's just an atom holding a map of `[spec, options] -> coercer`.
-In most case you should have to care about this, for instance when you define static coercers via `coax/def` we'll make sure the cache is updated accordingly, but during development you might need to be aware of the existence of that cache (ex if you defined a bugged coercer, or while doing repl dev).
+In most case you shouldn't have to care about this, for instance when you define static coercers via `coax/def` we'll make sure the cache is updated accordingly.
+But during development you might need to be aware of the existence of that cache (ex if you defined a bugged coercer, or while doing REPL dev).

 In any case you can turn off the cache by passing `:exoscale.coax/cache? false` to the options of